Terrarium Substrate: A Hands-on Guide (+ Best Soil Mixes)

 Think of it as the foundation of your entire ecosystem.
 It gives your terrarium shape, function, hydration, and nutrients – so it’s important to get the right mix for the job.

-Especially considering different terrariums have different needs, just like us.
+Different terrariums have different needs, just like us.

 Thankfully, working with a terrarium soil mix (instead of a single material) gives us the flexibility to adapt to any project.
 Anything you need, we have a super substitution to create a winning formula.

-So buckle up for a complete guide on the optimum blends for your next project (along with deep dives on individual elements too).
+So buckle up for a complete guide on the optimum blends for your next project (along with deep dives on individual elements, too).

 Let’s dig in!